Cozy Peach Kitchen

 • Looking for more protein?
 You might like adding this tempeh taco meat or chorizo-style tofu crumbles.

 • Have extra butternut squash?
-Use it in kale salads, with tortellini, or anywhere you would usually use roasted sweet potato (like these sweet potato tacos!).
+Use it in this warm kale salad, with this tortellini and butternut squash, or anywhere you would usually use roasted sweet potato (like these sweet potato plantain tacos!).

 • More ways to use the butternut squash black bean filling: add to fajita veggie burrito bowls, taco salads, quesadillas, or burritos.